dotnet/csharpstandard/standard/conversions.md

 Because `object` and `dynamic` are considered equivalent there is an identity conversion between `object` and `dynamic`, and between constructed types that are the same when replacing all occurrences of `dynamic` with `object`.

 In most cases, an identity conversion has no effect at runtime.
-However, since floating point operations may be performed at higher precision than prescribed by their type ([§9.3.7](types.md#937-floating-point-types)), assignment of their results may result in a loss of precision, and explicit casts are guaranteed to reduce precision to what is prescribed by the type.
+However, since floating point operations may be performed at higher precision than prescribed by their type ([§9.3.7](types.md#937-floating-point-types)), assignment of their results may result in a loss of precision, and explicit casts are guaranteed to reduce precision to what is prescribed by the type ([§12.8.8](expressions.md#1288-cast-expressions)).

 ### 11.2.3 Implicit numeric conversions